Fraser999/nctl/docs/usage.md

 Once a network testing session is complete we can teardown the network as follows:

 ```
-nctl-assets-teardown net=1
+nctl-assets-teardown
 ```

 Not only does this delete all previously created assets, it also stops any nodes still running in daemon mode.

 ## Summary

 Using nctl one can spin up either a single or multiple test networks.
 Each network is isolated in terms of its assets - this includes port numbers.
+The nctl commands parrameter defaults are set for the general use case of testing a single local 5 node network.
 You are encouraged to integrate nctl into your daily workflow so as to standardise the manner in which the network is tested in a localised setting.